ValidMind for validation 3 — Developing a potential challenger

 ROC Curve Logreg Champion

 The ROCCurve test evaluates binary classification performance by plotting the Receiver Operating Characteristic curve and calculating the Area Under the Curve (AUC).
-The result shows the ROC curve for log_model_champion on test_dataset_final, with the true positive rate plotted against the false positive rate across classification thresholds.
-The chart also includes a random-classification reference line with AUC = 0.5, and the model’s reported AUC is 0.70.
+The result shows the ROC curve for log_model_champion on test_dataset_final, with the model curve plotted against the random-classification reference line.
+The reported AUC is 0.67, and the curve remains above the diagonal benchmark across most of the false positive rate range.

 Key insights: